The Ultimate Guide to Year-End Giving

 1. Send Out a Press Release

-Once your campaign is live, you can start reaching out to them with the details of your campaign and newsworthy key messages that they’ll want to share with their audiences.
+Once your campaign is live, you can start reaching out to them with the details of your year end donation campaign and newsworthy key messages that they’ll want to share with their audiences.

 2. Rally Your Community

-Your campaign may be well underway across your chosen channels, but you’ll want to think about how your messaging can reach even further afield.
+Your campaign may be well underway across your chosen channels, but you’ll want to think about how to get your messaging even further.

 3. Monitor and Course-correct